 Early this year you published a report on digital banking trends.
 Of the 10 trends highlighted, which one do you feel is the most critical for banks to get right?

-When we surveyed close to 100 global financial services influencers, the most mentioned trend was the future partnership of traditional financial services organizations and Fintech firms.
+When we surveyed close to 100 global financial services influencers, the most mentioned trend was the future partnership of traditional financial services organizations and Fintech films.

 This is a significant change in an industry that as recently as last year viewed Fintech firms as competitors.
 The reason for this paradigm shift is because new Fintech start-ups lack the scale, capitalization, reputation of security, ability to navigate complex regulations and the product scope of traditional financial firms.
 Alternatively, traditional banking organizations are hindered by legacy operating systems, capacity to innovate, agility and technology expertise.